Categories

 The RIIM program opens opportunities for researchers from OGRINDO ITB and BRIN to develop innovative research with a minimum Technology Readiness Level (TRL) of 4.
 Through this program, both institutions can formulate research proposals collaboratively and across disciplines, in alignment with national priorities.

-2. Program Degree by Research (DBR) with BRIN
+2. This Degree by Research (DBR) with BRIN

 Master’s and doctoral students affiliated with OGRINDO ITB will have the opportunity to participate in the Degree by Research (DBR)program—at both the S2 (Master’s) and S3 (Doctoral) levels—with research topics designed and mutually agreed upon with BRIN researchers.
 This model ensures that research activities have a clear direction, strong relevance, and alignment with national research priorities.